 Richmond: Allen, Auglaize, Butler, Darke , Defiance, Fulton, Henry, Mercer, Paulding, Preble, Putnam, Shelby, Van Wert and Williams counties in Ohio.

 Vincennes: All counties in Ohio, Kentucky, Michigan, Illinois

-New Albany: Jefferson, Bullitt, Oldham, Trimble, Shelby, and Meade counties in Kentucky
+New Albany: Jefferson, Bullitt, Henry, Oldham, Trimble, Shelby, Spencer, and Meade counties in Kentucky

 At Purdue, most merit scholarships are awarded to qualified freshmen based on academic information provided in the admission application.
 There may be scholarships that are available only to students enrolled at a certain Purdue Polytechnic location.
 These scholarships are awarded based on academic merit and/or need.
 To be considered for these scholarships, beginning and continuing students must submit a scholarship application each year of their attendance.
 Location-based scholarships are listed below.

 One continuing student at Purdue Polytechnic Anderson may receive $500 per academic year.
 The student must have and maintain a 2.75 GPA or better to qualify.

 Bill Wylam Scholarship

 1 or more annual scholarships for Purdue Polytechnic Anderson students who have demonstrated financial need as determined by Division of Financial Aid.
 Preference to students: who reside in Madison County and/or who are participating in a Senior Design Project of Internship.

 $1000 award.
 Recipients must have a high school GPA of 3.00 or higher, have applied to Purdue Polytechnic Anderson and plan to take at least 9 credit hours.